 Areas of Interest/Expertise

-20th Century Latin American Narrative (Southern Cone)
+- 20th and 21st Century Latin American Narrative (particularly from the Southern Cone)

 - Representation of the military dictatorships in literature and film; the construction of a culture of remembrance; the post-dictatorship generation